 On this page of their website, NDRN lists a variety of problems that someone with a disability may be facing.
 This list covers many of issues that seniors commonly face.

-If your older adult is going through one of these problems, contact your state’s Protection and Advocacy Agency to get legal help.
+If your older adult is going through one of these problems, contact your state’s Protection and Advocacy (P&A) Systems and/or Client Assistance Programs (CAP) to get legal help.
 To find it, click on your state in the list on the right side of the page.

-Note: Near the top of this page, there’s also a link to a PDF with the contact list of agencies by state.
+Note: In the purple box in the middle of this page, there’s also a link to the printable version of the contact list of P&A and CAP agencies by state.